Belfast Trust is the largest integrated health and social care trust in the United Kingdom.

 Belfast Health & Social Care Trust is an equal opportunities employer and committed to diversity, inclusion and appointing the best person for the job irrespective of religious belief (community background), political opinion, gender, marital status, sexual orientation, disability, race, ethnic origin, age and those with or without dependents.

 Individuals of Black, Asian & Minority Ethnic (BAME) heritage are currently underrepresented within our organisation, therefore applications from BAME people are particularly welcome.
-In addition, for posts based in the West Belfast area, the Trust welcomes applications from the Protestant Community who are underrepresented in Pay Band 1–4 posts.
+In addition, for posts based in the West Belfast area, the Trust welcomes applications from the Protestant male community who are underrepresented in Pay Band 1–4 posts.
 All applications will be assessed on merit.